School of Government (GRAD)

 Course Requirements

-Coursework and requirements for the M.P.A. degree include a minimum of 45 semester hours of credit, a practicum, an applied research problem, and a final oral examination.
+Coursework and requirements for the M.P.A. degree include a minimum of 45 semester hours of credit, a Professional Work Experience (practicum), a thesis substitute, and a final oral examination.
 These requirements are designed to ensure that each graduate possesses the core set of competencies that supports the M.P.A. program's mission of preparing public service leaders.

 Core Courses